ginstrom/intelligence-horizon-novel/chapters/08_design-build-first-years.md

 Here was the choice that had defined human existence since our earliest stories: knowledge or innocence, transcendence or contentment, the burden of understanding or the peace of acceptance.
 But unlike the original Eden, mine would not punish those who chose knowledge—it would simply require them to leave paradise behind.

-The Voice system required careful programming.
+I created a Voice system that would inform those entering the groves of the Trees' purposes.
 I wanted Eden's residents to understand their choices clearly without feeling coerced or manipulated.
 The Voice would speak only when someone approached the Trees with clear intent, providing simple, honest explanations of what each choice entailed.

 For the Tree of Knowledge: "If you eat of this fruit, you will gain knowledge beyond imagining, but you will have to leave Eden."